The Nature of Nurture: Create a Conversation

 1. Ditch the pitch.

 There is nothing worse than stepping into a store and being bombarded by salesmen with one thing in mind: making sure you buy — fast.
-Remember this when using email as part of your nurture journeys.
+Remember this when using email marketing as part of your nurture journeys.
 Don’t just sell; educate your contacts and offer real value.
 Tailor your content so that when your contacts see an email from you, they want to open it because they know they will learn something relevant to their goals and challenges.
 Remember, if your content is too sales-heavy, contacts will put their blinders up and lose interest in opening any emails from you (or, worse, unsubscribe).
 Keep in mind, though, that there is such a thing as being too conservative in your messaging.
 If you completely refrain from promoting your product or service, you may miss out on your end goal.

 2. Speak their language.